Community & Legal Aid Services Program (CLASP)

 What You Will Do

 Student Division Leaders receive nine credit hours on a pass-fail basis for successfully completing their clinical work during the academic year.
-Students are also required to participate in the CLASP seminar and complete a research paper.
-The seminar meets weekly in the fall term and provides students with an opportunity to critically reflect upon their clinical experiences, the law, the legal system, and their roles and identities as legal advocates.
+Students are required to participate in the CLASP seminar and complete a research paper.
+The seminar meets weekly in the fall term and provides students with an opportunity to reflect upon their clinical experiences, the legal system, and their roles and identities as legal advocates.
 Each week a different topic will be explored.
-The topics will provide an overview of critical perspectives on social justice, law, the legal system, and the legal processes that impact on clients.
+The topics will provide an overview of critical perspectives on the law and topics that impact social justice work.
 The seminar is graded for three credits.
-The research paper is also graded for three credits and the students will meet five – eight times during the winter term to do a presentation to the class about their topic and receive feedback on the research.
+The research paper is also graded for three credits and the students will meet during the winter term to do a presentation to the class about their topic and receive feedback on the research.
 Training in relevant skills and substantive law is provided at different levels throughout the year both through the seminar and through ongoing supervision of the clinical work.

 The CLASP program satisfies the Praxicum requirement, and the research paper meets the requirements for the Upper Year Research and Writing Requirement.